Editors note: This blog post was first published in January 2020 but has been updated for relevancy.

 Beyond aches and pains, sitting all day can impact workers’ overall health.
 When Dr James Levine said, “sitting is the new smoking”, it seemed like a dramatic statement.
 But many medical experts now believe it to be accurate.
 Multiple studies report that sitting for long periods of time can increase the risk of heart disease, obesity, diabetes, and cancer.

-While height adjustable desks are on the rise in the UK, the trend has soared ahead in other parts of the world.
-In Scandinavia, sit stand desks have become ubiquitous - over 90% of workers using computers in Norway, Sweden, Finland and Denmark work at sit stand desks.
-In fact, in Denmark, it is now a legal requirement for companies to offer employees the opportunity to use one.
-It seems this may be yet another reason why Scandinavian countries regularly top the lists of the happiest places on the planet.
+In Scandinavia, sit stand desks have become ubiquitous.
+Pre-pandemic, over 90% of workers using computers in Norway, Sweden, Finland and Denmark were working at sit stand desks.
+In fact, in Denmark, it is a legal requirement for companies to offer employees the opportunity to use one.
+Could this be yet another reason Scandinavian countries regularly top lists of the happiest places on the planet?

-But furnishing your workplace is a costly project.
-Are height adjustable desks really worth the investment?
+But furnishing your workplace with a whole set of new workstations is a big investment.
+Are height adjustable desks really worth it?

 The health benefits of height adjustable desks have been well documented.
 One study that stands apart is the year-long study “Stand Up to Work”, which is the first longitudinal study into the impact of using sit stand desks.